-Business schools are eager to build diverse student bodies, which include LGBTQ+ applicants, or those who identify as lesbian, gay, bisexual, transgender, and/or queer.
-For LGBTQ+ MBA candidates who are out, there are many resources — both national and local — available for those looking for support and a community within the business world.
+Business schools are eager to build diverse student bodies, which include LGBTQIA+ applicants, or those who identify as lesbian, gay, bisexual, transgender, and/or queer.
+For LGBTQIA+ MBA candidates who are out, there are many resources — both national and local — available for those looking for support and a community within the business world.

 Reaching Out MBA is a great resource.

 Reaching Out MBA (ROMBA) has been educating, inspiring, and connecting the next generation of LGBTQIA+ business leaders for more than 20 years.
 “As a ROMBA fellow, you get pre-enrollment opportunities, including summits and tracks,” Lomax said.
 “You get networking opportunities — you get to go to their annual conference that they host.
 And it provides a really good space for you to connect with even companies that are looking for people like you.”
 (More on ROMBA scholarship opportunities below.)

 “It’s probably one of best opportunities in the country as far as conferences,” added Kunkel, who got his summer internship at PwC as a result of the 2017 conference.
 “You’re getting a lot of facetime, more than any other conference.
 The lines are very short so you can actually interact and talk with companies.”

 Companies are looking to hire you.

 If you’re concerned about whether diverse, LGBTQIA+-friendly companies recruit at MBA programs, the answer is yes: Brand-name corporations are actively looking to hire LGBTQIA+ talent, as the recruiting events at any ROMBA conference will show.
 If you’re all right with being out during the recruiting process, this can help open up opportunities that might otherwise not be available.

 “If you’re comfortable being out, be out.
 Let companies know, because they are looking for that.
 You’re also going to find… a better environment for you going forward,” Kunkel said.